Is Colored Pencil my Waterloo?

 Bill Hendricks, 2021, in my office at Minneapolis College.

-I taught Graphic Design, Web Design, and fine art at Minneapolis College (MCTC) for 22 years.
-I also taught at Minneapolis College of Art and Design for a few years, where I earned my MFA.
+For over two decades, I taught Graphic Design, Web Design, and Fine Art at Minneapolis College (MCTC) and also taught at Minneapolis College of Art and Design (MCAD), where I earned my MFA.
+Teaching shaped how I think about art — as a dialogue between thought, feeling, and craft.